nanvel/blog/2020/07/ruby.md

 obj.dup
 ```

-If an object defines `initialize_copy` - if will be used to create a copy.
+If an object defines `initialize_copy` - it will be used to create a copy.

 Clone: copies both frozen and tainted objects.
 Dup: copies tainted state, copying a frozen object - returns an unfrozen copy.